 A cookie consists of information sent by a web server to a web browser, and stored by the browser.
 The information is then sent back to the server each time the browser requests a page from the server.
 This enables the web server to identify and track the web browser.

 When using standard web browser settings, the session cookies will be deleted from your computer when you close your browser.
-Persistent cookies will remain stored on your computer until deleted, or until they reach a specified expiry date.

 Using your personal information